 It's awesome to be inspired by what's going on in the industry, but if you want to stand out in the sea of sameness, YOU are the one that creates that distinction because you're the artist.
 Create from YOUR intentions and what you want to relay to the world through your soaps and cosmetics.

 Modern Soapmaking: Your store windows, displays, and photos are gorgeous.
 What inspires you?
 Any tips?

 Charlene: Aesthetics are very important to me because I'm a visual person.
 I give much attention to the visuals of the Bathhouse brand (windows, displays, and photos), because that's what connects me to a brand.

 When I created Bathhouse, I created it with me as my target customer, customer avatar, or whatever you want to call your customer icon.
-(MS: Readers, we call them your “perfect customer”, and you can learn more about yours here.)
+(MS: Readers, we call them your "perfect customer", and you can learn more about yours here in Next Level.)
 What I wanted was to be dazzled by photography and boutique windows and displays that are over the top elegant, full, and decadent.

 My advice to other brick and mortar store owners is to create a space that makes YOU happy.
 Allow your strengths, wants, and needs to flow through your retail space.
 You'll attract those that are willing to pay top dollar for your products because you are speaking their language like only you can.

 Modern Soapmaking: If you could get a sneak peek behind the scenes at any major personal care products company, which would it be?